sef1002/yousef-fourier/README.md

 ## Motivation

-In  Engineering, many systems, from communication signals to control systems—are analyzed in the frequency domain.
+In  Engineering, many systems, from communication signals to control systems are analyzed in the frequency domain.
 I built this project to connect my self-study in electromagnetism, signal processing, and applied mathematics with a concrete, visual example.
 It fits naturally with the “systems thinking” approach I use across my work: break a complex signal into simple components, understand each one, and reconstruct the whole with clarity.

 ## Mathematics